pedropark99/zig-book/README.md

 ### Install R packages

 After you installed the three pieces of software listed above, you should run the `dependencies.R` R script, to install some R packages that are used across the book.
 Just run the command below in your terminal, and you should be fine.

+OBS: If you are on Linux or MacOS, this command will probably take some time to run, because every single dependency get's built from source.
+In Windows, this usually doesn't take that long because pre-built binaries are usually available.

 ```bash
 Rscript dependencies.R